 Tip: Do not look at company size, but at the impact of errors on your business-critical processes.

-It is nice to have confidence in your employees.
-Of course, they know better than anyone how the application works.
+It's nice to have confidence in your employees.
+Of course, they know better than anyone else how the application works.
 But isn't it the user who actually sets his own rules when using an application?
-There are countless examples of software use that originally served an entirely different purpose.
-The user does not always allow himself to be lectured to.
-We experience this ourselves at Testersuite.
-Functionalities are sometimes used in a different way than we ever imagined.
+There are countless examples of software use that originally served a completely different purpose.
+The user is not always willing to be read the law.
+We experience this ourselves with Testersuite.
+Sometimes functionalities are used in a different way than we ever thought of.
 This changes the perspective but also the impact of possible defects in the application.
-All the more reason to enforce a structured test process by means of a test tool.
+All the more reason to use a test tool to enforce a structured test process.

 Tip: Ask your users to test a tool using a heuristic approach.